 This is a follow-up post to our previous tutorial – How to Get Your KiCad PCB Design Ready for Fabrication.
-For those who don’t know, KiCad is a free and open-source Electronic Design Automation (EDA) suite originally developed by Jean-Pierre Charras and now being actively maintained by a group of developers.
+For those who don’t know, KiCad is a free and open-source Electronic Design Automation (EDA) suite originally developed by Jean-Pierre Charras and is now being actively maintained by a group of developers.
 It has everything needed to create complex multi-layer PCBs as you wish.
 It has limitless customization options, thanks to the open-source design and scripting tools.
 KiCad 6 has been released recently.
 KiCad 6 is going to make the platform appealing to an even wider group of people including students and professionals.
-The V5 had so many ambiguous aspects that many beginners found it a little difficult to start learning (like I was).
-But V6 is much more intuitive, straightforward forward, and extensible.
+KiCad v5 had so many ambiguous aspects that many beginners found it a little difficult to start learning (like I did).
+But KiCad v6 is much more intuitive, straightforward, and extensible.

 In this tutorial, we are going to show how you can export your PCB designs for automated assembly – also called PCB Assembly (PCBA).
 We will not be giving instructions for creating a schematic or designing a PCB, which we will cover in a separate post.
 For now, we assume you already have a completed design.
 For this tutorial, we will use our Mitayi Pico RP2040 board as the reference design and a KiCad 6 Nightly build.
 The interface and options will be similar to the stable version 6.
 We also have a dedicated tutorial for installing KiCad version 6 and managing libraries – How to Install KiCad Version 6 and Organize Part Libraries.